jdmacleod/vfx-seqtools/docs/examples.md

 ## List Sequences

-List all frame sequences in the current directory, grouping files by pattern:
+List all files in the current directory, grouping files by sequence:

 ```bash
 seqls